Jacob Andersson

 Jacob Andersson (born March 17, 1995) is a Swedish professional ice hockey defenceman.
-He is currently playing with IF Björklöven in the HockeyAllsvenskan (Allsv).
+He is currently an unrestricted free agent who most recently played with Brûleurs de Loups in the Ligue Magnus.

 Playing career

 Andersson made his Swedish Hockey League debut playing with Skellefteå AIK during the 2014–15 SHL season.

 In the 2021–22 season, Andersson recorded 20 assists through 57 games in the Liiga with Ässät.
 On 12 May 2022, Andersson was signed for a second stint with Swedish Allsvenskan club, IF Björklöven, agreeing to a two-year contract.